+NOTE Equipment may specify both a spatial definition and an operational location where it is necessary to specify the spatial definition of equipment within a given operational location.

 Equipment property

 Properties of equipment shall be presented as equipment properties.
 An equipment shall have zero or more equipment properties.
 These specify the current property values of the equipment for the associated equipment class property.